open-rpc/open-rpc/src/docs/getting-started.md

 ## Describing APIs

-### What is OpenRPC?
-[OpenRPC](https://open-rpc.org) is a standard, programming language-agnostic way to describe JSON-RPC 2.0 APIs.
-Similar to what interface descriptions have done for lower-level programming, the OpenRPC Specification removes guesswork in calling a service.

-### When to use OpenRPC
-Use cases for machine-readable JSON-RPC API definition documents include, but are not limited to:

-- interactive documentation
-- code generation for documentation
-- clients
-- servers
-- automation of test cases

-These documents may either be produced and served statically or be generated dynamically from an application.

 ### Documentation Driven

-The OpenRPC Specification does not require rewriting existing JSON-RPC APIs.
-It does not require binding any software to a service — the service being described may not even be owned by the creator of its description.
-It does, however, require the capabilities of the service be described in the structure of the OpenRPC Specification.

 The OpenRPC Specification does not mandate a specific development process such as design-first or code-first.
 It does facilitate either technique by establishing clear interactions with a JSON-RPC API.